Maya Vik

 Maya Vik is a Norwegian Grammy (Spellemannprisen) winning singer, songwriter, and bass player from Norway.
 Her career has spanned over 15 years with music that is often described by the press as reminiscent of the Minneapolis Sound.
 Most recently, Maya gained notoriety with her Lindstrøm produced homage to Michael Douglas with a song titled "Y.M.D.
 (Young Michael Douglas)" in which Vice Noisey called a "weird obsession".

 Early years

 Maya Vik was born into a middle-class family.
 Her father, Per Kristian Vik is an athlete who specialized in the high jump and won the Norwegian national championship in 1970.

-Growing up in the small town of Os just outside Bergen, Maya bought a guitar when she was 14 and started learning to play.
+Growing up in Os Municipality, just outside Bergen, Maya bought a guitar when she was 14 and started learning to play.
 Ultimately, Maya's sister was her biggest influence on music and introduced her to the songs of Janet Jackson, Prince, Michael Jackson, etc. Two years later, Maya switched to playing the bass at age 16.